 - Feel paralyzed and overwhelmed by all the things.

 - Wake up feeling exhausted.

-- Feel like my legs are lead weights, everything even stairs feels hard.
+- Feel like my legs are lead weights, everything even the stairs feel hard.

 - Start craving more sugar.